amphp/parallel/README.md

 <a href="blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square" alt="License"></a>
 </p>

-**True parallel processing using native multiple processes or threads for parallelizing code, *without* blocking.**
+**True parallel processing using multiple processes or native threads for concurrent code execution, *without* blocking.**

 `amphp/parallel` a component for [Amp](https://amphp.org) that provides native threading, multiprocessing, process synchronization, shared memory, and task workers.
 Like other Amp components, this library uses [Coroutines](http://amphp.org/amp/coroutines/) built from [Promises](http://amphp.org/amp/promises/) and [Generators](http://www.php.net/manual/en/language.generators.overview.php) to make writing asynchronous code more like writing synchronous code.

-This library provides a means of parallelizing code without littering your application with complicated lock checking and inter-process communication.
+This library provides a means of executing code concurrently without littering your application with complicated lock checking and inter-process communication.

 To be as flexible as possible, this library comes with a collection of non-blocking concurrency tools that can be used independently as needed, as well as an "opinionated" worker API that allows you to assign units of work to a pool of worker threads or processes.